 Pin to Pinterest!

-If you like this post, then pin this to your Egypt or Travel board Pinterest!
+If you like this post, then pin it to your Egypt or Travel board!

 All photos © Janice and George Mucalov, SandInMySuitcase, except lead image and where noted